Multiple generalized cluster structures on $D(\text{GL}_n)$: Completeness

 \subsection{The final proof}

 \begin{proposition} Let $\gc(\bg)$ be a generalized cluster structure $\gc(\bg)$ on $D(\GL_n)$ that arises from an aperiodic oriented BD pair $\bg$.
-Then the ring of regular functions on $D(\GL_n)$ coincides with the the upper cluster algebra of $\gc(\bg)$. \end{proposition} \begin{proof} The proof is based on the inductive argument that was employed in~\cite{plethora}.
-The base of induction is ${|\Gamma_1^c| + |\Gamma_1^r| = 1}$, which is the content of Proposition~\ref{p:recr} and Proposition~\ref{p:recc}, and the inductive step is based on Proposition~\ref{p:comparu} and can be executed verbatim as in~\cite{plethora}. \end{proof}
+Then the ring of regular functions on $D(\GL_n)$ is naturally isomorphic to the the upper cluster algebra of $\gc(\bg)$. \end{proposition} \begin{proof} The fact that $\gc(\bg)$ is a regular generalized cluster structure is the content of Section~\ref{s:regular} and Section~\ref{s:coprim}, hence we only need to verify the third condition of Proposition~\ref{p:starfish}.
+The proof is based on an inductive argument on the size $|\Gamma_1^r| + |\Gamma_1^c|$.
+The base of induction is ${|\Gamma_1^c| + |\Gamma_1^r| = 1}$, which is the content of Proposition~\ref{p:recr} and Proposition~\ref{p:recc}, and the inductive step is based on Corollary~\ref{c:comparu2} and the existence of at least two distinct birational quasi-isomorphisms.
+The proof can be executed verbatim as in~\cite{plethora}. \end{proof}